erickhun/blog/content/posts/taipei-restaurants.md

 ## Veal ribs and beef tongue @ Black Bottle

+A really small shop I discover when they were in a "street food" mode.
+I love returning there.
 I do recommend the the veal ribs with vinegar, and beef tongues cooked with cream and mustard.

 Link: https://goo.gl/maps/QMwLahjaXGJ9e6Az7